Visit Western Tanzania, Tanzania

 Visitors to Western Tanzania usually spend a week in the area, combining three days in Katavi with four in Mahale or vice versa, flying from one park to another.

 Places to visit in Western Tanzania

-Featuring heavily on our experiences of visiting Western Tanzania, these selected places are destinations that also prove consistently popular with our travellers.
+Featuring heavily on our experiences of visiting Western Tanzania, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

-Suggested itineraries featuring Western Tanzania
+Suggested itinerary featuring Western Tanzania

 This sample itinerary will give you an idea of what is possible when you travel in Western Tanzania, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.